Submit to the Brittingham

 - A $28 non-refundable reading fee.
 Please make your check or money order payable to "The University of Wisconsin Press."
 Do not send cash or stamps.
 Foreign entries: please remit reading fee in U.S. funds drawn on a U.S. bank.

-First Class or Priority Mail is preferred.
+First Class or Priority Mail is preferred for postal submissions.
 It is not necessary to send your manuscript via a Federal Express or UPS service.
 Questions not answered on this page may be directed to series editor Ron Wallace.
 Send all other correspondence and submissions to:

 Brittingham and Pollak Poetry Prizes